How Many Units of Botox is Normal?

 Botox has many cosmetic and medical uses.
-It is a protein made from “botulinum toxin” that the bacterium Clostridium botulinum produces.
-Botox, along with similar cosmetic procedures and Botox alternatives such as Dysport are injectable treatments that can helps treat fine lines and smooth out wrinkles on different areas of the face.
+It is a protein derived from a neurotoxin known as “botulinum toxin” that the bacterium Clostridium botulinum produces.
+Botox, along with similar cosmetic procedures and Botox alternatives such as Dysport and Xeomin, Revance, and Jeauveau, is an injectable treatment that can help treat fine lines and smooth out wrinkles on different areas of the face.
+The most popular areas for Botox on the face are the glabella, forehead, crow’s feet (around the eyes), and neck.
+In addition, Dr. Green injects many patients for Botox for the masseter area, for facial slimming, and for the axillae (underarms) for hyperhidrosis.

-When you start considering Botox cosmetic treatments, it can be a little daunting equating the cost per unit and trying to assess how much you will need.
-While the right amount of Botox injections can only be determined in a professional consultation with a dermatologist, here is a basic number of units of Botox that is FDA approved.
+When you start considering Botox cosmetic treatments, it can be a little daunting sorting through the cost per unit and trying to assess how much you will need.
+While the right amount of Botox injections can only be determined in a professional consultation with a dermatologist, there are basic measures for the number of units of Botox that are established by the company that produces Botox, Allergan, and are FDA approved.

 - Chin: 2-6 units